Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization: Related Work

-\textbf{Game-Theoretic Alignment Frameworks. } Work in this direction conceptualizes alignment as an interaction among agents and seeks equilibria that favor truthful or safe behavior.
-More specifically, the \emph{AI Safety via Debate} approach usses two models that argue opposing positions before a judge so that adversarial pressure surfaces the most defensible claims; under idealized play, debate shifts evaluation from answers to arguments and can make difficult judgments more tractable \citep{irving2018debate,christiano2018debate}.
-A complementary training-free approach in this direction reinterprets decoding itself as a game: The \emph{Consensus Game} casts generation as an imperfect-information signaling game between a generator and a discriminator and computes an equilibrium ranking over candidates, improving coherence and factuality without additional training \citep{consensusgame_iclr2024,andreas2024consensusabs}.
-Operationally, equilibrium ranking generates a finite pool of candidates, repeatedly scores them with a discriminator while adjusting the generator’s mixture over candidates, and converges to a fixed point in which no candidate has a profitable deviation; the final response is selected from the highest-ranked equilibrium set.
-A third approach frames preference learning in game-theoretic terms: Nash Learning from Human Feedback (NLHF) replaces reward-model RLHF with a preference game whose Nash equilibrium defines the target policy, clarifying stability and failure modes of preference optimization \citep{sun2024nlhf,zhang2024nashpref}.
-These frameworks provide principled rationales—equilibrium or preference-game optimality—and, in the training-free case, practical decode-time improvements.
-Their main limitations for safety alignment are that debate and equilibrium rerankers typically optimize correctness or agreement rather than an explicit safety utility with hard guarantees, and that equilibrium search or multi-agent decoding can be compute-intensive and sensitive to game design (roles, payoffs, dynamics) \citep{consensusgame_iclr2024}.
-In contrast, our approach keeps the finite-candidate, training-free spirit of decode-time control but replaces agreement with a constrained bi-objective (helpfulness--risk) and enforces a per-prompt safety cap via a single linear program (LP), yielding a guarantee closer in spirit to adaptation-safety bounds than to coherence-only reranking.
+\textbf{Game-theoretic alignment frameworks.} Several lines model alignment as strategic interaction and seek equilibria that favor truthful or safe behavior. \emph{AI Safety via Debate} uses two models arguing opposing positions before a judge; under idealized play, debate shifts evaluation from answers to arguments and can make difficult judgments more tractable~\citep{irving2018debate,christiano2018debate}.
+A complementary training-free direction reinterprets decoding itself as a game: the \emph{Consensus Game} casts generation as an imperfect-information signaling game between a generator and discriminator and computes an equilibrium ranking over candidates, improving coherence and factuality without additional training~\citep{consensusgame_iclr2024,andreas2024consensusabs}.
+In preference learning, NLHF replaces reward-model RLHF with a preference game whose Nash equilibrium defines the target policy, clarifying stability and failure modes~\citep{sun2024nlhf,zhang2024nashpref}.
+While principled, these approaches typically optimize correctness/agreement rather than an explicit safety utility with hard guarantees, and equilibrium search or multi-agent decoding can be compute-intensive and sensitive to game design~\citep{consensusgame_iclr2024}.
+In contrast, we keep the finite-candidate, training-free spirit but replace agreement with a constrained bi-objective (helpfulness--risk) and enforce a per-prompt safety cap via a single linear program, yielding a guarantee closer to adaptation-safety bounds than to coherence-only reranking.
+Another recent work proposes \emph{AdvGame}, which frames safety alignment as a non-zero-sum game between an Attacker LM and a Defender LM trained \emph{jointly} via online reinforcement learning, using preference-based (pairwise) supervision rather than pointwise scores~\citep{paulus2025advgame}.
+This paradigm aims to shift the safety--utility Pareto frontier by producing a new Defender model that is more robust to adaptive attacks, while also learning a strong red-teaming Attacker~\citep{paulus2025advgame}.
+Our setting is complementary: we do not post-train or jointly train agents, we perform training-free, inference-time optimization.
+Thus, unlike AdvGame's training-time co-adaptation (which requires access to model weights, RL infrastructure, and reward/judge design), our method is deployable as a plug-and-play selector for black-box/API models.